 Apprentices who successfully complete their apprenticeship will receive a 20% discount on their loan amount.

-The Trade Support Loans programme is governed by the Trade Support Loans Act 2014, as well as two legislative instruments.
+The Trade Support Loans program is governed by the Trade Support Loans Act 2014, as well as two legislative instruments.

 Repayments of Trade Support Loans

-From 1 July 2017, people overseas will need to use their myGov account to lodge an assessment of their worldwide income.
+People who move overseas will need to use their ATO online account to lodge an assessment of their worldwide income.
+Further information is available from the Australian Tax Office website.

 Priority occupations and qualifications